 - drug and alcohol use

-Therefore, children growing up in stressful situations may be at a higher risk of developing bipolar.
+Therefore, children growing up in stressful situations may be at a higher risk of developing bipolar disorder.

-Genetics represents another risk factor for developing bipolar.
-A child who has a family member with bipolar may be more likely to develop the disorder.
+Genetics represents another risk factor for developing bipolar disorder.
+A child who has a family member with bipolar disorder may be more likely to develop the disorder.
 However, some research indicates that this is not a definite cause and effect, and a child with a parent with bipolar disorder may never develop the disease.

 Use of drugs or alcohol may increase the chances of a child developing bipolar disorder.
 Some individuals with bipolar disorder have drug or alcohol addictions, as well.